kamilazdybal/kamilazdybal.github.io/_posts/2025-10-17-inspect-your-DQN-training.md

 ## Rewards should be higher with a better policy

-The first indication that your policy is improving with training is that as it's queried later in the training it yields high rewards.
+The first indication that your policy is improving with training is that as it's queried later in the training it yields higher rewards.
 To check this, you can implement the exploration probability decay with training time.
 For example, you may decay the exploration probability, <span class="math display">$$ \varepsilon $$</span>, from, say, 0.5 at the beginning of training to 0.0 at the end of training, and even let it stay zero for a couple of final episodes.